Non-surgical treatments of hair loss

 Although it has better results on the top of the head, Finasteride also increases regrowth in the frontal areas.
 Finasteride should be taken over time, as premature discontinuation results in gradual recurrence of hair loss.

-Dutasteride is another medication for the non-surgical treatment for androgenic alopecia.
+Dutasteride is another hair loss medication for the non-surgical treatment for androgenic alopecia.
 This medicine inhibits type I and II isoenzymes of 5-alpha reductase.
 It is believed to be three times more effective than Finasteride in the inhibition of type II enzyme and 100 times more effective in inhibiting type I enzyme.